seikonfertrad/seikonfertrad.github.io/_pages/about.md

 **What I am up to**

 As of 2024, our work is best framed as "frontier AI diplomacy".
-My most alive side project is [FractalGVA](https://fractalgva.ch/).
+My most alive side project is [FractalGVA](https://fractalgva.ch/) - developing a walkable, intergenerational neighborhood campus right inside the city.

 In 2021, I co-founded the Simon Institute for Longterm Governance to improve international preparedness for [rapid technological change](https://simoninstitute.ch/).